Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation: Conventional Optimization solutions

-$\mathbf{P}_1$ is non-convex due to the involved products of the optimization variables in the objective and constraints.
-We thus resort to alternative optimization (AO) techniques, splitting $\mathbf{P}_1$ into three sub-problems, i.e., transmit beamforming, receiver beamforming, and tags' reflection coefficient optimization \cite{Hakimi9877898, Zargari9780612}.
-This approach iteratively optimizes a variable or set of variables while keeping the rest of the variables fixed until convergence is achieved \cite{boyd2004convex, bezdek2003convergence}.
+$\mathbf{P}_1$ is non-convex due to variable products in the objective and constraints.
+Traditional methods like gradient descent (GD) can be used to solve $\mathbf{P}_1$ \cite{boyd2004convex}.
+However, these solutions can be ineffective as they may get stuck in local optima and fail to provide a globally optimum solution.
+Thus, we resort to the AO technique, which involves splitting $\mathbf{P}_1$ into three simpler convex sub-problems: transmit beamforming, receive combiner, and tags' reflection coefficient optimization \cite{Hakimi9877898, Zargari9780612}.
+This approach iteratively optimizes a variable or set of variables while keeping the rest of the variables fixed until convergence is achieved \cite{boyd2004convex, bezdek2003}.
 We further assume the availability of perfect CSI.